The Pentagon announced that U.S. Navy SEALs have seized an oil tanker carrying crude illicitly obtained from a rebel-held port in Libya.

-A Pentagon statement said no one was hurt in the boarding of the "stateless vessel seized earlier this month by three armed Libyans."
+The Defense Department said Monday no one was hurt in the boarding of the "stateless vessel seized earlier this month by three armed Libyans."

-It said the action was requested by the Libyan and Cypriot governments and approved by U.S. President Barack Obama.
-Cyprus had been monitoring the tanker, called Morning Glory, which was anchored near its coast.
+The statement said the action was requested by the Libyan and Cypriot governments and approved by President Barack Obama.

-The Morning Glory loaded the oil in the Libyan port of As-Sidra, which is controlled by a rebel militia that seeks more autonomy for eastern Libya.
+The Morning Glory loaded the oil earlier this month in the Libyan port of As-Sadra, which is controlled by a rebel militia group.

 The Libyan government said it has ordered special forces to deploy within two weeks to bring all rebel-held ports back under government control.

 The standoff has cut Libya's oil exports by more than 80 percent.